Points of Dispute: Contesting a Bill of Costs

 It is strongly recommended that a payment is made on account of costs to reduce interest, which accrues at a rate of 8% from the date of the Order/agreement for costs to be paid.

-How to prepare Points of Dispute
+How to prepare a robust Points of Dispute document

 Practice Direction 47.8 states that: